kicsikrumpli/wine-pyinstaller/readme.md

 # Wine Pyinstaller

-Compile python scripts with Pyinstaller into 32 bit windows executables on Ubuntu with Wine.
+Compile Python 3.x scripts with Pyinstaller into 32 bit Windows executables on Ubuntu with Wine.

 ## Build Image